Online MBA Programs in Information Technology

 An online MBA in information technology provides an MBA core of cultivating business knowledge and skills and specialized advanced training in information technology.
 Students study project management, database development and management, information and technology management, data mining and analytics, and systems analysis and design.
 Industry standards and accreditation organizations require that any MBA program must entail similar core competencies.
 You can expect to see these courses in an accredited online MBA curriculum:

 A deeper look at some typical course offerings sheds light on the kind of change agent that an MBA in information technology graduate can become:

 Enterprise Resource Planning: This course covers the area where IT meshes with business skills that support business goals.
-It emphasizes how IT facilitates integration of business and technology process reengineering.
+It emphasizes how IT facilitates the integration of business and technology process reengineering.

 An MBA program naturally has an intense focus on business, so you may expect to see these core courses:

 - Decision Analysis